 The picture above was a bonfire that SeaLeaf had back in October.
 I wanted to feature this as this was a time where we spent hours at the beach, playing games, eating food, and messing around in water.
 This was where I was able to meet my current group of friends, and I’m thankful for our opportunity to spend our youth playing so I could meet them.
 If I had just stayed cooped up in my house, I would have never met such wonderful people.

 In my picture included above (this may seem slightly off topic, but I feel that this hits home and relates to this a lot), is the Korean Pop boy group BTS.
 They had released a two part album that is called “화양연화 The Most Beautiful Moment In Life”.
 This album has the theme of youth, the time of your life in which anything and everything is innocent and a wonder.
 (People may usually avoid foreign music as they don’t understand, but music has no boundaries.)

 The band members are in their early twenties, the age in which people are in the real world, expected to enter the work force and start their way to making an impact on society.
 However, within their music videos, it shows them spending time with each other, as if there is no tomorrow.
 In their title track “Run”, the members are seen messing around and brings a fresh concept to the music industry as well as conveying a message people turn a blind eye to.

 Even though the lyrics of their songs seem like any generic love song, there are still tones of them experiencing something new.
 They explain that, “the compositions of the songs on the album were not just concentrated on the beautiful and healthy side of youth, but also tackled the dangerous and nervousness of being young.
 It’s a combination of both the bright and dark sides of growing up.”

-In their song “Young Forever” (click on the title for the music video // turn on “CC” for English subtitles) there are lyrics that are really touching to me:
+In their song “Young Forever” (turn on “CC” for English subtitles) there are lyrics that are really touching to me: